Altitude Sickness in Cusco: How to Avoid Soroche

 Welcome to Peru!
-Peru is home to one of the highest-elevation mountain ranges in the world - The Andes!
+Peru is home to one of the highest-elevation mountain ranges in the world; The Andes!
 Cusco, the capital of the Inca Empire, is located at 3,399 meters above sea level.
-Today it is the base to visit Machu Picchu and take part in some of the most epic treks in the world!
+Today it is the base to visit Machu Picchu and take part in some of the most remarkable epic treks in the world!
 Inadequate acclimatization or lack of preparation for the lack of oxygen is the only thing that can prevent you from enjoying your Peru trip.
 Don’t lose valuable travel days suffering from the high elevation and affecting your Peru vacation.
 Here are some valuable tips to prevent altitude sickness before your trip to Cusco or Puno (amongst other high-elevation regions) and how to adapt to the Cusco elevation for your vacation to Peru.

 Trekking at Altitude

-Let’s start by looking at what high altitude is.
-High altitude starts to affect our bodies from 1,500m – 2,000m (4921ft – 6561ft).
-Our bodies start to react differently to make up for the changes in oxygen levels.
-The quicker we gain elevation, the more drastic these differences will be.
-As you go higher the air pressure gets lower (the air gets ‘thinner’) so that for every breath there will be less oxygen for your body.
 Your body gradually adapts to getting less oxygen, by breathing faster and deeper and the body produces more red blood cells.
 This change takes time as your body will adapt to the reduction of oxygen and the reason why if you go from low to high altitude too quickly, you may feel symptoms of altitude sickness.
 Cusco is located at an altitude of 3,400 meters (11,200ft) and it is common for many visitors to experience some mild symptoms of altitude sickness in Cusco, or ‘soroche’ as it is known locally.
-It’s hard to tell if you will be affected by altitude sickness as some people can be more susceptible than others regardless of age, sex, or physical condition.

 - Headache